uwmisl/purpledrop-manual/using/Scripted-control-tutorial.md

         raise DropError("Failed to extend")
 ```

 The reservoir performs two high level actions: dispense and ingest.
+The
-The dispense action is broken up into two steps: extend and separate.
-All of the reservoir actions are performed by simply turning on different subsets of electrodes, and then polling the capacitance readings to detect a desired condition in the readings.
-When extending, the desired condition is that all three of the extend electrodes should read a minimum capacitance; i.e. they should all have water over them.
+dispense action is broken up into two steps: extend and separate.
+All of the
+reservoir actions are performed by turning on different subsets of electrodes,
+and then polling the capacitance readings to detect a desired condition.
+When
+extending, the desired condition is that all three of the extend electrodes
+should read a minimum capacitance; i.e. they should all have water over them.

 Here, two RPC calls are used:

-- The `enable_pins` function takes a list of pin numbers, and enables these electrodes (any not in the list are disabled if they were on)
+- The `enable_pins` function takes a list of pin numbers, and enables these electrodes (any not in the list are disabled)
-- The 'bulk_capacitance' function returns the most recent capacitance scan measurement.
-Twice a second, the purpledrop performs a capacitance scan during which is measures the capacitance of every electrode individually.
+- The `bulk_capacitance` function returns the most recent capacitance scan measurement.
+Twice a second, the purpledrop performs a capacitance scan during which it measures the capacitance of every electrode individually.
 The return value of `bulk_capacitance` is a list of 128  floats giving the capacitance for each electrode in pF (picofarads).

-The `try_for` function helps to implement this pattern of polling a function and waiting for it to return true, but it adds a timeout so that if the function does not return true after a period of time has elapsed, it will return false.
-If after the TIMEOUT (in this case, 6 seconds) period elapses, the extend function does not detect water over all of the extend electrodes, then it will fail by raising a DropError exception.
+The `try_for` function helps to implement this pattern of polling a function and waiting for it to return true, and it adds a timeout so that if the function does not return true after a period of time has elapsed, it will return false.
+If after the timeout (in this case, 6 seconds) period elapses, the extend function does not detect water over all of the extend electrodes, then it will fail by raising a `DropError` exception.

 The `separate` function works similarly, but drives different series of
 electrode activations to split the drop by leaving the extend electrode on,